SichangHe/CS304_group_project/project7/project7_report.md

 <!-- TODO: `steps/make_mfcc_pitch.sh` -->

-The script `steps/make_mfcc_pitch.sh` is used to compute MFCC (Mel Frequency Cepstral Coefficients) feature vectors.
+The script `steps/make_mfcc_pitch.sh` is used to compute MFCC (Mel Frequency Cepstral Coefficients) and pitch feature vectors.
 The data is divided into three groups: train, test, and dev.

+Here's an overview of the steps performed by the script:

+1. The `compute-mfcc-feats` command is used to compute MFCC features from the input audio data.
+2. The `compute-kaldi-pitch-feats` command is used to compute pitch features from the input audio data.
+3. The `paste-feats` command is used to combine the MFCC and pitch features into a single feature representation.
+4. The `copy-feats` command is used to save the combined features to the directory specified by the `$mfcc_pitch_dir` variable in binary format.

-The script outputs `.scp` text files, which map utterance ids to positions in an archive `.ark` files.
+The script generates `.scp` text files that map utterance IDs to positions in an archive `.ark` file.
+These files store the paths to the binary feature archives along with their associated utterance IDs.

 Sample from `data/train/feats.scp`: